-Audit Date: December 2014 Statu ıs Rep ort Da te: May 2019 Department: Administrative Services Number & Recommendation Deadlines Established Deadlines Achieved Implementation Status Comments Yes No Yes No Completed Further Action Required The grading scale of all COOP plans is anticipated to be ready in Spring of 2018 upon completion of this very important IMSD component.
-OEM - June 2018 Update: COOP Grading will occur in July 2018 pending the Disaster Recovery completion by IMSD.
+Audit Date: December 2014 Statu ıs Rep ort Da te: December 2019 Department: Administrative Services Number & Recommendation Dead Establ Deadlines Achieved Implementa tion Status Comments Yes No Yes No Completed Further Action Required COOP Grading will occur in July 2018 pending the Disaster Recovery completion by IMSD.
 Any further action is dependent upon the realization of this IMSD data.
 OEM - December 2018 Update: COOP grading will occur in March 2019 to allow for the integration of IMSD Disaster Recovery data (planned completion December 2018).
 Two COOP tabletop exercises were conducted in 2018 consisting of department heads discussing continuity operations.
 The scenario involved continuing services to the County while experiencing a total IT failure.
 OEM created Business Continuity, COOP and Emergency Action Plan (EAP) AMOP's; all approved by the AMOP Committee.
 Also, a COOP e-learning course was approved and is hosted on LMS.
 In 2019, OEM plans to conduct continuity exercises simulating operations inside the Emergency Operations Center and high-level decision making within the Crisis Action Team.
 OEM - May 2019 Update: OEM will conduct multiple exercises in the year preceding the DNC2020 which will include COOP exercises.
+OEM is rolling out a BeReady! campaign to departments for further preparation.
+The COOP plan is a living document; a new version has been implemented that meets today's high demand for simple reading comprehension.